Native Mac capture tool, public beta open

 Your screen, without the embarrassing parts.

 Choose two or three windows.
-They float sharp over your frosted wallpaper — and anything else you open mid-take physically never enters the file.
-Read your script in plain sight.
+They float sharp over your frosted wallpaper, and anything else you open mid-take never enters the file.

 - Private windows structurally excluded from the capture

-- The cursor goes calm during off-camera moments — no phantom clicks
+- The cursor goes calm during off-camera moments, with no phantom clicks

 - Frosted wallpaper becomes the recording's background, matched in the editor